marisapatel3/Wind-Turbine-Blade/README.md

 ## Results

 - Medium carbon steel was selected as the final blade material, meeting the project's requirements for durability, corrosion resistance, and long term environmental impact.
-- A blade thickness of 25 mm satisfied the deflection constraint, with the deflection simulation confirming a maximum deflection of 9.435 mm.
+- A blade thickness of 25mm satisfied the deflection constraint, with the deflection simulation confirming a maximum deflection of 9.435mm.
 - The final design met all specified constraints on weight, shape, weather resistance, and structural deflection for the wind farm scenario.

 ---